telink-semi/tl_ble_sdk/doc/tl_ble_sdk_Release_Note.md

 * USB debug log for TL721X/TL321X will be supported in the next version.
 * Power Management for TL721X/TL321X will be supported in the next version.
 * SMP secure connection for TL321X will be supported in the next version.
+* PHY test for TL321X will be supported in the next version.

 ### Bug Fixes
    * N/A